drdaemos/xc5-docs/en/design_changes/adding_css_and_js_files.md

 }
 {% endraw %}{% endhighlight %}

-LESS resource usage
+### LESS resource usage

-Icon

 You can also use the less resources along with the CSS ones.
 The LESS resources will be compiled into CSS.
-However you can merge your LESS resource with another one using `**'merge'**` parameter.
+However you can merge your LESS resource with another one using **`'merge'`** parameter.
 It must contain the file path to the parent LESS file, in this case the resources will be linked into one LESS file with the **`'@import'`** LESS instruction.

 Please note that right now only one parent is supported, so you cannot link the resources in LESS chain.
 The best practice is to merge LESS resources with `'bootstrap/css/bootstrap.less'` file.